ACADEMICS

-Developing a wise and virtuous generation of leaders.
+Developing a wise and virtuous generation of leaders

 Modern education seeks to train for a job or a career.
 Classical Christian education prepares students to be lifelong learners, clear thinkers, and thoughtful doers.
+Classical Christian education is not just about what we know, but about who we become.

 First, human brains develop skills in stages, and we should work with those natural stages if we want education to be enjoyable!